About your Tenancy

 If an offer is being made, you will be shown the property by a member of staff and will be expected to accept to sign a written acceptance at this stage.
-If you refuse 2 offers of let your application will be suspended from the ICHR for a one year period.
+If you refuse 2 offers of let your application within a 6 month period, your application will be suspended from the ICHR for a one year period.
 These 2 offers could be across landlords, ie if you refuse an offer from Oak Tree and then refuse another offer from Cloch you will be suspended from the list.
 An appointment will then be made for you to "sign up" for your tenancy.
 The tenancy agreement signing takes about an hour.

 The rent charge for your property starts on the day you sign for your new house or flat.
-Rent is also due a month in advance so you will be expected to bring one full month’s rent payment with you when you sign for your property.
-If you believe that you are entitled to Housing Benefit you are still expected to pay up to £5 per week until your rent account is in advance.
-This is because Inverclyde Council pay Housing Benefit in arrears instead of in advance.
+Rent is also due one month in advance so you will be expected to bring one full month’s rent payment with you when you sign for your property.
+If you believe that you are entitled to Housing Benefit or Universal Credit, you will still be expected to pay one month’s full rent in advance.
+This is due to Inverclyde Council paying Housing Benefit and Universal Credit in arrears instead of in advance.

 You will be given assistance to complete a Housing Benefit application and to assist with this application you should bring with you the following information:

 Proof of other income and/or savings